CodeOfArdonia/SongsOfPower-Fabric/README.md

 Build a shrine structure below.
 Put song cube in the hole like how to do in Animation.
 Then stand on the `chiseled stone bricks`, look at the song cube and sneak for 3s.

+If everything is correct, the song cube will start spawning particles.
+After an explosion, the combination is completed.

 <img src="img/shrine.png" style="width:256px" alt="">
 <img src="img/shrine.gif" style="width:256px" alt="">

+**Note: 1.The stone bricks and stairs can be any kinds. (mossy/cracked ones, can change through datapack.)**

+**2.If you already have one in that category, the previous one will be replaced into the hole.**

 #### For 0.4-